lancis-apc/fomix/_sources/industrial_pr.md.txt

 **Insumos**

-Capa | Distancia a red ferroviaria
+Capa | Distancia a vías ferroviarias
 -- | --
 Fuente | Red ferroviaria INEGI
 Año | 2012
 Escala | 1:50,000
 Unidades | Kilómetros

 ##### 1.2.1.3 Energía